mwangitau/Links/README.md

 - **📊 Real-Time Monitoring**: A dynamic dashboard (`ShiftDashboardScreen.kt`) provides a live view of both assigned and unassigned transaction totals, with updates happening in real-time.
 - **👥 Personnel Management**: A comprehensive module (`PersonManagementScreen.kt`) to add, edit, and maintain employee records, ensuring that your team's information is always up-to-date.
 - **🔒 Local Data Storage**: All data is securely stored on the device using the **Room persistence library**.
 The database schema is defined in `data/entity/` and accessed via DAOs in `data/dao/`.
 This ensures the app works perfectly offline.
+- **☁️ Cloud Sync**: Sync your shift data to Google Sheets for backup and further analysis.
+Configure your Google Apps Script webhook URL in `CloudSyncManager.kt` to get started.
 - **🎨 Modern UI**: A clean, modern, and reactive user interface built entirely with **Jetpack Compose** and **Material 3**.
 The theme and color palette are defined in `ui/theme/` and `res/values/colors.xml`.

 ## 📂 Project Structure